jweissman/nomos/README.md

 -132 AX
 First war between Nel and Umas
+Aaqib is born

 -129 AX
 Accord of Nemos

 -127 AX
+Polymetes is born

+-126 AX
+Burning of Umasan farms by Nelian irregulars

+-125 AX
-Burning of Umasian farms by Nelian irregulars.
-Umas retaliates by arming fishing vessels and intercepting Nel's merchants.
+Umas retaliates by arming fishing vessels and barricading Nel trade routes

 -124 AX
-Economic crisis in Nel provoked by trade disruptions.
-The Nemian Accord is broken; full-scale hostilities resume.
+The Nemian Accord is broken; full-scale hostilities resume Economic crisis in Nel provoked by trade disruptions.

 -119 AX
 Polymetes becomes a Nelian regional commander stationed at Udrak